mne-tools/mne-python/doc/manual/preprocessing/ssp.rst

 originating in the brain, it is necessary to apply the projection to the forward solution in the course of inverse computations.
-This is accomplished by mne_inverse_operator as described in :ref:`CBBDDBGF`.
+This is accomplished by mne_inverse_operator as described in :ref:`inverse_operator`.
 For more information on SSP, please consult the references listed in :ref:`CEGIEEBB`.

 .. _CACFGIEC: